Getting Started with Pachyderm Hub¶

 kubectl commands are not supported for the clusters deployed on Pachyderm Hub.

 To connect to your cluster, complete the following steps:

 - On your local computer, open a terminal window.

 Configure a Pachyderm context and log in to your cluster by using a one-time authentication token:

-Copy, paste, and run the commands in the instructions in your terminal.
+In your terminal window, copy, paste, and run the commands listed in the instructions.
 These commands create a new Pachyderm context with your cluster details on your machine.

 Note: If you get the following error, that means that your authentication token has expired:

 error authenticating with Pachyderm cluster: /pachyderm_auth/auth-codes/ e14ccfafb35d4768f4a73b2dc9238b365492b88e98b76929d82ef0c6079e0027 not found